-Hazardous areas outside North America are classified by gas groups and zones.
+Outside North America hazardous areas are classified by gas groups and zones.

-Protection Types are used to denote the level of safety for the device.
-Equipment approved receives a temperature code indicating the maximum surface temperature of the equipment.
+Protection Types are used to denote the safety levels of the devices.
+Equipment approved receives temperature codes indicating maximum surface temperature of the equipment.

 The zone defines the probability of hazardous material being present in an ignitable concentration in the surrounding atmosphere.